 What are the Health Benefits of Cinnamon?

 Being one of the most versatile spices out there, the ways to use cinnamon are endless.
 Most of the benefits come from consuming it, but it also is shown to deliver an energizing scent that increases alertness.
-People also say that it helps keep bugs away in homes, which is always a good thing!
 Here are several ways that consuming cinnamon is beneficial:

 - Counteracts congestion